mgrosser3/nvim/README.md

 https://www.nerdfonts.com/

 ### Node Package Manager
-You need it to install vim-language-server, see therefor :healthcheck mason.
+You need it to install vim-language-server, see therefore :healthcheck mason.

 ## Plugins